saramezuri/financial-analysis-tutorial-python/README.md

 Pandas, because of its DataFrame structure, help simplify data manipulation and cleaning and transform financial datasets.
 Matplotlib, as a plotting library, enables the creation of clear and insightful visualizations, essential for interpreting complex financial trends and patterns.

-The primary goal of this project is to explore the world of financial analysis using Python, focusing on key libraries such as NumPy, Pandas and Matplotlib.
+The primary goal of this project is to explore the world of financial analysis using Python, focusing on key libraries such as NumPy, Pandas, and Matplotlib.
 The outcome of this project is to create a tutorial on the process of analyzing financial data and visualizing the result as well.

 ## Background